louis-frayser/Ann-and-Percy/doc/SimpleNet.md

 ### JavaScript
 Fri 20 Mar 2020 01:01:08 PM PDT
 Node.js was interestingly fast(percy.js).
 It produced results at 1/3 the speed of Python,or GHC, but was nearly twice as fast a Julia.
-I actually had to hand-code part of the math, even though I used the mathjs package, because it didn't seem to have any off the shelf Hadamard product-like functions.
+I actually had to hand-code part of the math, even though I used the mathjs package, because it didn't seem to have any off-the-shelf Hadamard product-like functions.
 I used the array rather than the Node.js matrix types.

 ### Chicken Scheme
 Sun 22 Mar 2020